ashleyzhou1/cse15l-lab-reports/labReport2.md

 Part 3

 Something I learned from lab is that you can use the scp command to copy files between two systems.
-This is how we copied the absolute path of the public key into our ieng account's file system.
+This is how we copied the absolute path of the public key into our ieng account's file system, so that we could login without needing to type our password.